Olivia-fsm/multi-target-data-mixing/scripts/evaluation/README.md

-# Model Evaluation Tool
+# Model Evaluation

-A simple framework for evaluating multi-task learning methods across different ablation studies.

 ## What this does

 - Evaluates models trained with different methods (REGMIX, PCGRAD, CRISP)
 - Runs 0-shot and 5-shot evaluations
-- Generates comprehensive comparison reports
+- Generates comparison reports
 - Shows which method performs best for each task and ablation

 ## Usage